DataFire/Integrations/integrations/generated/zuora/README.md

 The REST API reference describes how to create a new subscription in preview mode.
 This call does not require a valid customer account.
 It can be used to show potential new customers a preview of a subscription with complete details and charges before creating an account, or to let existing customers preview a subscription with all charges before committing.

 ## Notes
+- This feature is unavailable if you have the Orders feature enabled.
+See [Orders Migration Guidance](https://knowledgecenter.zuora.com/BC_Subscription_Management/Orders/AB_Orders_Migration_Guidance) for more information.
 - The response of the Preview Subscription call is based on the REST API minor version you set in the request header.
 The response structure might be different if you use different minor version numbers.

 - If you have the Advanced AR Settlement feature enabled, we recommend that you set the `zuora-version` parameter to `207.0` or later.
 Otherwise, an error is returned.